Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 different and therefore should be printed.
 This would give just one message every time a call is made with a duplicate message text.

-The STATIC command uses exactly the same syntax as DIM.
+The `STATIC` command uses exactly the same syntax as `DIM` .
 This means that you can define different types of static variables including arrays and you can also initialise them to some value.

-The static variable is created on the first time the STATIC command is encountered and it is automatically set to zero (if a float or integer) or an empty string.
+The static variable is created on the first time the `STATIC` command is encountered and it is automatically set to zero (if a float or integer) or an empty string.
 On subsequent calls to the subroutine or function MMBasic will recognise that the variable has already been created and it will leave its value untouched (ie, whatever it was in the previous call).
 As with DIM you can also